ninjaboy/book-exploring-async-basics/src/8_2_setting_up_runtime.md

 so they can send messages to our `main` thread.

 After that's done we build our thread.
-We'll use `thread::Builder::new()` instead of use `thread::spawn` since we want to give each thread a name.
+We'll use `thread::Builder::new()` instead of using `thread::spawn` since we want to give each thread a name.
 We'll only use this name when we `print` from our event since it will be clear from which thread we printed the message.